 - Use Google Keywords Planner Tool to refine your list of keywords.

 For more detailed information on keywords and keyword research check out my previous article How To Research Keyword Competition – The Quickest Way to Page 1 Ranking.
-You can also check out the following video.

 Once you have your list of keywords, create one page of authority content for each keyword that you want to rank for.
 I would recommend that your page content be at least 300 characters (ideally between 500 – 1000 character count).
 Your content is what your potential customers will be reading about your product or service so make it compelling and make it readable.
 You don’t just want to stuff a bunch of keywords on the page.
 You are writing for a real person who is interested in buying from you.

 Make sure your title is unique and descriptive and, of course, contains your keyword.
-I would also recommend that you add additional content to your website monthly.
+I would also recommend that you add additional quality content to your website monthly.
 Google likes fresh, relevant content.

 SEO Optimize Each Page of Your Website